Skip to Content

 Jojoba Oil

-If you are interested in buying jojoba oil for cleaning rocks and minerals, check out these products (Amazon link).
+If you want to buy jojoba oil to clean rocks and minerals, check out these products (Amazon link).

 Resin Spray

-If your rocks are already worn round and smooth by mother nature, you can spray them with high gloss resin spray.
+If your rocks are already worn round and smooth by mother nature, you can spray them with high gloss resin.
 Coat each stone with a light layer and let it dry.

-Then apply a second and third coat.
-Turn the rocks over once they are dry and repeat the process.
-This gives them that wet look as though you just picked them up from the beach or streambed.
+Then, apply a second and third coat.
+Once they are dry, turn the rocks over and repeat the process.
+This makes them look wet, like you just picked them up from the beach or streambed.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):